Giftbit/lightrail/README.md

 # lightrail
-This document is your guide on how to care for Lightrail after all the elves have moved on to the Undying Lands.
+This document is your guide on how to care for Lightrail after all the elves have sailed to the Undying Lands.

 ## The 50 Foot View